awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

       If no output is returned, your manifest doesn't have the line and you can skip to the next step to update CoreDNS\.
 If output is returned, then you need to remove the line\.

-   1. Edit the configmap with the following command, removing the line in the file that has the word `upstream` in it\.
+   1. Edit the `ConfigMap` with the following command, removing the line in the file that has the word `upstream` in it\.
 Do not change anything else in the file\.
 Once the line is removed, save the changes\.

       ```
       kubectl edit configmap coredns -n kube-system -o yaml
       ```

-1. Retrieve your current `coredns` image:
+1. Retrieve your current CoreDNS image:

    ```
-   kubectl get deployment coredns --namespace kube-system -o=jsonpath='{$.spec.template.spec.containers[:1].image}'
+   kubectl get deployment coredns \
+       --namespace kube-system \
+       -o=jsonpath='{$.spec.template.spec.containers[:1].image}'
    ```

 1. If you're updating to CoreDNS 1\.8\.3, you need to add the `endpointslices` permission to the `system:coredns` Kubernetes `clusterrole`\.